neevek/Paginize/README.md

 }
 ```

-After the steps above, XXXDetailPage is a page that contains a titlebar with a BACK button on the
+After the steps above, TestPage is a page that contains a titlebar with a BACK button on the
 top-left corner and a TextView as the content at the center.

-5. Create an Activity that extends PageActivity, and show the XXXDetailPage:
+5. Create an Activity that extends PageActivity, and show the TestPage:

 ```java
 @InjectPageAnimator(SlidePageAnimator.class)